datacarpentry/image-processing/episodes/08-edge-detection.md

 ![Black and white edge pixels](../fig/07-bw-edge-pixels.jpg)

-We can more about the edge tell by examining the color values of some of the pixels.
+We can learn more about the edge by examining the color values of some of the pixels.
 Imagine a short line segment, halfway down the image and straddling the edge between the black and white paper.
 This plot shows the pixel values (between 0 and 255, since this is a grayscale image) for forty pixels spanning